krzemienski/awesome-from-stars/README.md

 * [bbc/tal](https://github.com/bbc/tal): TV Application Layer
 * [cirruslabs/tart](https://github.com/cirruslabs/tart): macOS and Linux VMs on Apple Silicon to use in CI and other automations
 * [axcore/tartube](https://github.com/axcore/tartube): A GUI front-end for youtube-dl, partly based on youtube-dl-gui and written in Python 3 / Gtk 3
+* [jpicklyk/task-orchestrator](https://github.com/jpicklyk/task-orchestrator): An MCP server that manages features and tasks across multiple projects.
+Useful for having the AI take PRD documents, breaking them into features and tasks for use across multiple interactions.
 * [klaudiosinani/taskbook](https://github.com/klaudiosinani/taskbook): Tasks, boards & notes for the command-line habitat
 * [JordanKnott/taskcafe](https://github.com/JordanKnott/taskcafe): An open source project management tool with Kanban boards
 * [TaskingAI/TaskingAI](https://github.com/TaskingAI/TaskingAI): The open source platform for AI-native application development.